 It’s Great for a Glowing Complexion

-We’ve surely all done the DIY facial steam (bowls of hot water, tea towels over your head) to banish a few blackheads, and a steam room works in exactly the same way—just on a larger scale.
+We’ve surely all done the DIY facial steam (bowls of hot water, towels over your head) to banish a few blackheads, and a steam room works in exactly the same way—just on a larger scale.
 “Steam opens the skin’s pores and clears out any congestion,” explains Critchley.
 “Have you ever noticed that warm and healthy glow when you step out of the steam room?
 That’s because hot steam therapy increases peripheral blood flow, thereby improving your overall skin complexion.”

-#2: It Can Combat Problem Skin
+Steam Can Combat Problem Skin

-#3: It's a Brilliant Way to Detox
+Sweating is a Brilliant Way to Detox